hypfvieh/cli-parser/README.md

 # Requirements

 Requires Java 11 or higher.

+Since 1.1.x no additional dependencies required.
-The only dependency is slf4j, which should be used in 2.x (1.x should work as well).
+**For cli-parser 1.0.x**: Slf4j is required, should be used in 2.0.x (1.x should work as well).

 # Usage